gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 #### December 3rd, 2019 (Day 259)

 I received a follow up from Giorgia.
-She was really helpful and we exchanged a few message trying to find me a local psychologist with experience helping veterans.
+We exchanged a few message trying to find me a local psychologist with experience helping veterans.

 > Hi Greg,
 >